-3.7 Notwithstanding §3.6, Options granted to Consultants conducting Investor Relations Activities will vest:

-(a) over a period of not less than 12 months as to 25% on the date that is three months from the date of grant, and a further 25% on each successive date that is three months from the date of the previous vesting; or

-(b) such longer vesting period as the Board may determine.
+- 3.7 Notwithstanding §Error!
+Reference source not found., Options granted to Consultants conducting Investor Relations Activities will vest: - (a) over a period of not less than 12 months as to 25% on the date that is three months from the date of grant, and a further 25% on each successive date that is three months from the date of the previous vesting; or - (b) such longer vesting period as the Board may determine.